 Content in detail

-See the charts and more information about texts in the British National Corpus.
+See the charts and more information about texts in the BNC corpus.

 Distribution of parts of speech

 |Words||96 135 000|